Category Archives: The Environment

 The Niger Delta has been exclusively the undisputed source of Nigeria’s vast but plundered national wealth for five decades.
 When President Muhammadu Buhari came to power in 2015, his first “tough actions” were exacted on the Niger Delta with the bombings of illegal refineries and bunkering assets.
 It was an utterly senseless strategy that created only more pollution and all promises by the President to “clean up” the Niger Delta have proven to be empty.
 Now that the price of oil has fallen dramatically and Nigeria is catching economic perplexity, it is as if the Niger Delta and its incidence of ecocide have vanished from the government’s list of priorities and even the collective consciousness of Nigeria, yes, the “One Nigeria“.

 The Niger Delta is a top “ecocide hotspot” on planet Earth.
-Minor and massive oil spillages are frequent and ubiquitous in the Niger Delta, causing untold pollution and ecocide with highly devastating impacts on the lives and livelihoods of the people who reside in the region.
-There is evidence of a sleek everywhere; on the water (the Niger Delta is a landmass of the riverine terrain boarded by a coastline with the Atlantic Ocean).
-It is on the land (in the villages, in the towns, on farms, in houses, in schools, in churches).
+Minor and massive oil spillages are frequent and ubiquitous in the Niger Delta, around seven thousand of them.
+These spillages cause untold pollution and ecocide with highly devastating impacts on the lives and livelihoods of the people who reside in the region.
+There is evidence of a sleek everywhere on the water.
+The Niger Delta is a landmass of the riverine terrain bordered by a coastline with the Atlantic Ocean.
+Pollution is also on the land in the villages, in the towns, on farms, in houses, in schools, in churches.
 And it is in the air.
-Animal and plant life in the ecosystem has suffered a terrible terminal fate.
+Animal and plant life in the ecosystem suffer a terrible terminal fate.
 However, this is an endless perennial story, usually more of the same.
+Can it change for the better?

 Resisting Ecocide: Crimes and Rents